Monologues for Voice Auditions

 Instructions

-PLEASE select ONE monologue from the five below.
-You may choose the one which speaks to you the most, regardless of gender.
+PLEASE choose one monologue from the four below.
+Please choose the one which speaks to you the most, regardless of gender.
 They are appropriate for any identification.
-Monologues must be memorized and are required for both pre-screening and audition.
+Monologues must be memorized and will be performed for both pre-screening and for the on-campus/zoom audition.

 From Slings and Arrows by Susan Coyne, Bob Martin, Mark McKinney